vanfence/ODL/README.md

        export PATH = $JAVA_HOME/bin:$JRE_HOME/bin:$PATH

-       $ source ~/.bashrc / source /etc/profile
+       $ source /etc/profile

-       // can be writen into /etc/environment,but we do not suggest this configuration
+       Note:the configuration can be writen into /etc/environment,but we do not suggest this configuration

   d. check the java